ludios/Desktopmagic/README.md

 For more information, see the docstrings in https://github.com/ludios/Desktopmagic/blob/master/desktopmagic/screengrab_win32.py

-Known issues
+## Known issues
----

 *	Screenshots are incorrectly cropped on high-DPI displays.
 Windows returns display geometry data scaled for the DPI, while the actual screenshots are unscaled.
 Workaround: Right-click on python.exe, Properties, Compatibility tab, check 'Disable display scaling on high DPI settings'.
 Repeat for pythonw.exe.

-Wishlist
+## Wishlist
----

 *	OS X support

 *	Linux support

-Contributing
----
-Patches and pull requests are welcome.

-This coding standard applies: http://ludios.org/coding-standard/